salilab/imp/doc/manual/autobuild.md

 for latest results.
 This is done for the head of the `develop` branch of the code in the [GitHub](https://github.com/salilab/imp) repository.
-When a new stable release is in preparation, this is also done for the corresponding `release/x.y.z` branch and also for the `master` branch once the new release is merged there.
+When a new stable release is in preparation, this is also done for the corresponding `release/x.y.z` branch and also for the `main` branch once the new release is merged there.
 Results for these branches can also be viewed at the nightly build state page by selecting the branch from the dropdown at the top left of the page.